col-intel/jeff-bezos-collected-quotes/README.md

-# Collected Quotes of Jeff Bezos
+# Collected Quotes from Jeff Bezos

 ## Innovation
 - **One of the huge mistakes people make is that they try to force an interest on themselves.
 You don't choose your passions.
 Your passions choose you.**